 Create a nature scavenger hunt for your kids by making a nature sensory card.
 Using a nature sensory card makes it easy for toddlers and young children that can’t read to go on a scavenger hunt.

 Going on a nature scavenger hunt with your child is a great way to spend time connecting both with your child and with nature.
+Other nature hunt variations can be found below.

 Nature Scavenger Hunt with Sensory Card